 -p : the avr device.
 For example ATmega328P is m328p.
 To see a full list of microcontrollers use avrdude -c usbtiny -p abcd

--U : indicates that we want to :w: write to flash memory the .hex file. :i is Intel hex file format. $(ProjectDir) and $(TargetName) is specific to Atmel Studio 7.
-For Atmel studio 6 this can differ.
+-U : indicates that we want to :w: write to flash memory the .hex file. :i is Intel hex file format. $(ProjectDir) and $(TargetName) is specific to Microchip Studio 7.
+In Atmel Studio 6 this can differ.
 Replace Debug with Release when working in Release mode.

 Now in the Tools menu you should see the tool above the External Tools....
 You can add as many as you want.
 For example one for Debug and one for Release.

 That's it!
-Now after building the code, upload it to the microcontroller using Tools -> and the newly created programming tool.
+Now after building the code (F7), you can upload it to the microcontroller using Tools -> and the newly created programming tool.